-ing for an indefinite period the scope of the Japanese government's recapitalization securing inancial structure, with the Japanese government having such obligations as holding more e-third of DBJ's shares nporarily provide growth capital in a concentrated manner sement of the Fund for Japanese Industrial Competitiveness (a portion of the financial es for which are provided through measures for industrial investment); implementation of Investment Operations as a measure for a limited period of time, through fiscal 2025 (at the me reflecting this obligation in the Articles of Incorporation, complementing and encouraging sector enterprises, etc.)
+- Reinforcement of the Fund for Japanese Industrial Competitiveness (a portion of the financial resources for which are provided through measures for industrial investment); implementation of Special Investment Operations as a measure for a limited period of time, through fiscal 2025 (at the same time reflecting this obligation in the Articles of Incorporation, complementing and encouraging private-sector enterprises, etc.) - Obligation that the Japanese government shall hold one-half or more of shares until the conclusion of Special Investment Operations. - 💿 Provisions referencing consideration for private financial institutions through ongoing Japanese government involvement